-French Customs report, for 2005, the sales of manufactures by each French exporter to individual buyers in each of 24 EU destinations.
-We limit ourselves to exporters we regard as "producers," i.e., in either manufacturing or wholesale.
-Some definitions and identities help in organizing these data.
+For this purpose we turn to French Customs data for 2005, which report the sales of manufactures by each French exporter to individual buyers in each of 24 EU destinations.
+We limit ourselves to exporters we regard as producers, i.e., in either manufacturing or wholesale.9 Some definitions and identities deliver some basic moments.